Grazing Small Ruminants to Avoid High Spring Parasite Loads

 At the same time, internal parasites that have been hibernating in the gut lining during the winter, including the infamous barber pole worm, the main cause of anemia in our sheep and goats, are starting to "wake up" and cause higher rates of clinical disease.
 They're also now reproducing, which means that we must be vigilant as we begin our pasture rotations, even this early in the season.

 Before letting the sheep or goats out to graze for the year, it may be tempting to deworm everyone to give them a clean slate.
 Research into parasite resistance indicates that this is not ideal.
 If a whole population of worms is treated only those resistant ones will survive and reproduce, leading to a resistant population.
-Instead, individuals should be checked for parasite loads through a FAMACHA test, which shows the state of anemia that an animal is in.
-For herds and flocks with under 50 animals, all should be evaluated.
+Instead, individuals should be checked for parasite loads through a "5 Point Check" to identify animals appearing to have a substantial gastrointestinal parasitic worm load by screening animals for unthriftiness, diarrhea, and anemia.
+The "5 Point Check" should always include FAMACHA scoring the animals to estimate their state of anemia because anemia is the primary indicator of barber pole worm infection.
+For herds and flocks with under 50 animals, all should be checked.
 If over that number, 50 individuals representing the herd can provide a good measure.
-Those animals which show symptoms of anemia should be treated, while others can be left until the next evaluation, scheduled every 2 weeks.
+Those animals showing danger signs based on their "5 Point Check" should be dewormed, with future herd checks scheduled every 2 weeks throughout the grazing season.
 Once the selected number in a herd are treated, the whole group can be moved to a new pasture to prevent reinfestation.
-Moving forward, they should be moved every 4-6 days, which is the minimum time it takes for barber pole worm larvae to hatch.
+Moving forward, they should be moved every 4-6 days, which is the minimum time it takes for gastrointestinal worms such as barber pole worm larvae to hatch.

-Another rule of thumb that experts share is to continue using the same dewormer drug class that you've been using historically if it works for you.
-The transition back-and-forth between dewormers actually may cause an increase in resistance to multiple dewormer classes at the same time.
+Another rule of thumb that experts share is to continue using the same single dewormer drug class that you've been using historically if it works for you.
+If there are especially vulnerable individuals in your flock or herd, it's sometimes recommended to treat those animals with two dewormers from two different chemical families that you know work on your farm sequentially during the same deworming session.
+The transition back-and-forth between dewormer classes may actually cause an increase in resistance to multiple dewormer classes at the same time.
 This can result in lots of trouble down the road!
-Instead, use what works now with selective deworming to ensure that dewormers on your farm remain viable for years to come.
+Instead, being judicious with what works now ensures that dewormers on your farm remain viable for years to come.

 With these management tips in mind, we can move into a healthy, productive spring grazing season!